fallen-icarus/cardano-swaps/README.md

 ### Naturally Resistant to Denial-of-Service Attacks

-Recall that each swap requires a deposit of at least 2 ada.
-While this behavior is due to the current protocol parameters, it is actually a good thing since it helps prevents denial-of-service attacks.
+Recall that each swap requires a deposit of at least 2 ADA.
+While this behavior is due to the current protocol parameters, it is actually a good thing since it helps prevent denial-of-service attacks.
 For example, since the protocol does not check that the assets in the datum are real assets, it is possible to create swaps for fake assets. *This does not impact normal users who are querying swaps for a known trading pair.* The user would have to deliberately query a trading pair that contains a fake asset in order to see these fake UTxOs.

 These fake asset UTxOs only really impact offer and ask queries which are mainly for arbitragers who will likely have powerful hardware.
-Since these fake UTxOs still require 2 ada, creating millions of them (enough to disrupt the arbitragers) would require a deposit of millions of ada throughout the life of the denial-of-service attack.
+Since these fake UTxOs still require 2 ADA, creating millions of them (enough to disrupt the arbitragers) would require a deposit of millions of ada throughout the life of the denial-of-service attack.
 The only way to reclaim the ada is to stop the attack.
 Furthermore, checking if an asset is real is trivial (look for mint history).
 Once an arbitrager